cdoremus/MyNotes/Spanish Notes.md

 - al lado de.... next to
   - junto (ES)
 - cerca de ... close to or nearby
+  - más cercano(a) ... nearest to
 - lejos de... far from
-- más cercano(a) ... nearest to
 - delante de ...in front of
 - encima de ... on top of
 - debajo de ... underneath
 - adentro de ... inside
   - dendro ... inside
-- más cercano(a) ... nearest/closest
-- por aquí ... around here
-- desde aquí ... from here
 - enfrente ... in front or across
 - delante ... in front of
 - detrás ... behind or after
 - atrás ... in (the) back
 - entre ... between or through
 - afuera - out or outside (on the outskirts)
-- abajo - downstairs
+- abajo - down, downstairs
-- arriba - upstairs
+- arriba - up, upstairs

-- la parada del autobús ... the bus stop
-(use del when noting the location of a masculine word)
+- por aquí ... around here
+- desde aquí ... from here
 ## Directions
 dirección - address
 izquierda - left